khulnasoft-lab/design.khulnasoft.com/contents/patterns/forms.md

 ---
 name: Forms
 description: A form is for capturing and submitting user input.
-stories:
+components:
-  - base-form-form--default
+  - base-form-form
-  - base-form-form-group--default
+  - base-form-form-group
-  - base-form-form-input--default
+  - base-form-form-input
-  - base-form-form-textarea--default
+  - base-form-form-textarea
 related:
   - file-uploader
   - date-picker